 Students learn how to install, configure, troubleshoot and document problems with local area networks.
 They learn how to manage network users and groups in the Windows and Linux operating systems.
 Students learn how to install and configure a Windows Server operating system and to use the server roles.
 They learn how to analyze, identify and protect a network against potential security threats and vulnerabilities.
 Students also perform command line scripting in the Windows and Linux operating systems.

 Students continue the study of object-oriented programming using Java in this course.
 They create and refine an object model to solve more advanced programming problems.
 They learn to apply the principles of encapsulation, inheritance and polymorphism in designing and coding object-oriented programs.
 They write programs that use arrays and that read and write data files.
 They write GUI programs with a continued focus on thorough testing.

 Students are introduced to a broad, general overview of business operations in both the private and public sectors particularly with respect to business information systems.
 Students learn about IT careers and the ethical considerations of these careers.
 They learn technical writing practices including how to prepare resumes and cover letters.
 Students also learn and apply the principles of interpersonal communication to their professional and personal lives.
 They learn to effectively work and interact with others.

 Students learn about data structures and abstract data types using Java and build mobile and desktop applications.
-They study the list, queue, stack, tree, set and map abstract data types and learn to implement them using different data structures.
+They study the list, queue and stack abstract data types and learn to implement them using different data structures.
 Students analyze data structures and algorithms to determine efficiency.
 They learn the principles of unit testing and thoroughly test their code using JUnit test cases.